Byiringiro-saad/du-challenges/README.md

 ---

 ## **How to run**
-- Open the project and run /npm run dev/ in the parent foler
+- Open the project and run `npm run dev` in the parent folder
 - choose the project to run
 - let the magic happen